TBG-FR/IUT_PHP_SilexBlog/README.md

 # How to test it

-- Generate the Database with the `silexblog_bdd.sql` script located in the `DATABASE` folder
+- Generate the Database with one of the scripts located in the `DATABASE` folder (`silexblog_db_exported.sql` is the most advanced version, exported under phpMyAdmin, while `silexblog_db_generation.sql` is the simple hand-made one)
 - Modify Database informations in `index.php` (lines 26 to 33)
 - You can then access the site, and try the different functions with the following credentials